Union Station Hotel

 Union Station Hotel, Nashville

 A former train terminal, the historic Union Station Hotel is worth a stay for its barrel-vaulted, stained glass ceiling alone.
 Other original details include a giant train schedule behind the front desk and sculptures that celebrate rail commerce, including one of an angel holding a glass of whiskey.
-From $239.
-1001 Broadway, (615) 726-1001.
-This appeared in the October 2013 issue.

 No longer serving passenger rail, Nashville’s Union Station became a hotel in 1986, and was completely renovated in 2007 to reflect its turn-of-the-twentieth-century grandeur.
 Alas, the train sheds are no longer, but the hotel and its property offer reminders of its bygone purpose.
 Located next to the Frist Center for the Visual Arts and walking distance to midtown neighborhoods.

 about 4 years ago